 People subconsciously judge brands within 90 seconds of interaction, and up to 90% of the time that assessment is based on brand colors alone.
-For this reason, you should choose the colors in branding really thoughtfully.
+For this reason, you should choose the brand colors really thoughtfully.

 What exactly are brand colors?